By Amanda Padgett on | No Comments

-White balance is the color temperature of an image, as it was captured by your camera.
-So, why isn't the white balance perfect every time?
+White balance is the color temperature of an image as your camera captures it.
+So, why isn't your white balance perfect every time?

-It's because your camera is not able to read the color of light like it can the strength of light.
-Your camera needs YOU to tell it what to do - what the color of the light is like in a setting, so it can compensate accordingly.
+It's because your camera cannot read the color of light like it can read the strength of the light.
+Your camera needs YOU to tell it what to do - what the color of the light is like in a setting so it can compensate accordingly.

-Click the eye dropper icon in the Basic panel.
-Then, move the eye dropper to a part of your image that is neutral, meaning a place where the RGB (red, green, blue) values are very close to each other, to try and find a neutral spot to use as the new target neutral.
-As you hover over an area, a box will show up with the RGB color values in the bottom.
+The first option is using the Lightroom Eye Dropper.
+To get started, click the eyedropper icon in the Basic panel.
+Then, move the eyedropper to a neutral part of your image, meaning a place where the RGB (red, green, blue) values are very close to each other, to try and find a neutral spot to use as the new target neutral.
+As you hover over an area, a box will show up with the RGB color values at the bottom.

-While you are looking for the right spot, as you move around the image you will get a preview of what the white balance will be in the Navigator panel.
-The white balance will not change until you click your mouse, so take your time to find the right spot.
-If you do click and then decide the new white balance is not quite right, you can do it all over again.
+While you are looking for the right spot, as you move around the image, you will get a preview of the white balance in the Navigator panel.
+The white balance on your photo will not actually change until you click your mouse, so take your time to find the right spot.
+If you do click and then decide the new white balance is not quite right, you can try again.

-Most all digital cameras have these white balance options that you can set in-camera: Auto, Flash, Daylight, Cloudy, Shade, Tungsten, Florescent, and Kelvin.
-If you chose one of the special white balance options in-camera that is A-okay.
-If you chose to use auto white balance, that is perfectly fine too.
+Most digital cameras have these white balance options that can be set in-camera: Auto, Flash, Daylight, Cloudy, Shade, Tungsten, Fluorescent, and Kelvin.
+If you choose one of the special white balance options in-camera, that is A-okay.
+If you decide to use auto white balance, that is perfectly fine too.

-You can just choose another white balance option in Lightroom - you will find the same white balance options there!
-For example if you used cloudy in camera but the image came out too warm, you can try Tungsten, which is a cooler white balance setting to balance out the warmth.
+You can just choose another white balance option in Lightroom - you will find those SAME white balance options there!
+For example, if you used the cloudy setting in-camera but the image came out too warm, you can try the Tungsten setting, which is a cooler white balance setting (to balance out the warmth).

 You can simply click each white balance preset until you find one that works for your image!

-Keep in mind you might find one that works fairly well but is still too cool or too warm or too green, etc. If that is the case, you will need to make some simple adjustments to the temp or tint sliders to find the perfect white balance (covered below).
+Keep in mind that you might find one that works reasonably well but is still too cool or too warm or green, etc. If that is the case, you will need to make some simple adjustments to the temp or tint sliders to find the perfect white balance (covered below).

 Sometimes the image just needs a little tweaking, nothing major!
-If you can quickly identify the problem with the white balance, say your image just a tad too cool, you can simply click the temp slider and gently move it towards the yellows.
-Or, if the image seems to have a bit of a green tint to it, slowly move the tint slider toward the magenta side.
+If you can quickly identify the problem with the white balance, say your image is just a tad too cool, you can simply click the temp slider and gently move it towards the yellows.
+Or, if the image seems to have a bit of a green tint, slowly move the tint slider toward the magenta side.

-Sometimes the change in white balance is subtle; sometimes it is drastic.
-It really all depends on the individual image and what white balance setting was used in-camera.
+Sometimes the change in white balance is subtle; sometimes, it is drastic.
+It all depends on the individual image and the white balance setting used in-camera.

-For the image I used in this example, the change is subtle, but noticable.
-Initially the image was a tad cool, but with a slight white balance adjustment in Lightroom it is now soft and warm.
+For the image I used in this example, the change is subtle but noticeable.
+Initially, the image was a tad cool, but with a slight white balance adjustment in Lightroom, it is now soft and warm.